 Shearwater and the story of Decatur Elementary School

 Decatur School was impacted by the population booms and busts which affected all of Seattle generally, and Decatur also suffered from neighborhood negative attitudes toward the Navy housing which was still on the blocks surrounding the school.
 Some people in Wedgwood did not want their children to associate with “Navy brats” so they preferred to keep their children at Wedgwood or View Ridge Elementary Schools.

 The Seattle School District scrambled to increase attendance at Decatur.
 Just before the school year began in September 1965, it was announced that all students living in Wedgwood on the east side of 35th Ave NE would automatically be transferred to Decatur.
 This did not go over very well with Wedgwood parents.
-In those days all children in Wedgwood walked to school, and parents did not want their children walking past the vacant, vandalized, boarded-up barracks buildings on blocks surrounding Decatur.
+In those days all children in Wedgwood walked to school, and parents did not want their children walking past the wasteland of vacant, vandalized, boarded-up barracks buildings on blocks surrounding Decatur.

 In 1967 Mr. Gerald Newton was brought in as Decatur’s third principal in its tumultuous history since first opening in 1961.
 At age 50 and as an experienced teacher and principal, Mr. Newton knew how to mend fences with local parents.
 One of the first things Mr. Newton did was create an accelerated-education program for gifted students.
 Since most parents consider their children to be gifted, it didn’t take long until people, even from outside Wedgwood, were clamoring to send their children to Decatur.